Goblins come pint sized.

 If you encounter any WWII vets, maybe give them an extra handshake.

-What a tragic loss that would be.
+As what a tragic loss that would be.

 So I’ve learned something else about packing for a move to a new house.